Dark-Avenger-Reborn/UBNetDef-Discord-Bot/README.md

 # UBNetDef Discord Bot 🤖

-A versatile Discord bot that provides utilities for role management, jokes, incident reporting, and more.
-It is designed to automate tasks like role removal, deliver bad jokes, and help manage incidents within a server.
+This bot is specifically designed for the **[UBNetDef Lockdown Comp](https://lockdown.ubnetdef.org/)**.
+It provides various utilities for role management, jokes, and other tools to help manage and interact with the community during the competition.

 ## Features ✨
 - **Role Management**: Remove roles from all members with a confirmation prompt.